Apollo 15 in 3D

 Japan’s view is not as well lit, but the surface markings are also well defined.

-Japan’s view of the wall also does a good job of replicating the view seen in this famous image of the lunar rover.
+Japan’s view of the wall also does a good job of replicating the view seen in this famous image of the lunar rover (left), as does China (right).

 Aside from Mons Hadley the most spectacular feature in the area is, of course, Hadley rille, and the crew took some excellent close up views that we can replicate using the modern imagery available to us.

-Here, for example, we have two examples of a view taken at the rille edge by Apollo looking towards St George’s crater (top) as replicated by Japan’s data (middle) and the LRO’s NAC camera (bottom).
+Here, for example, we have two examples of a view taken at the rille edge by Apollo looking towards St George’s crater (top) as replicated by Japan’s data (below Apollo), China (below Japan’s), and the LRO’s NAC camera (bottom).

 There was also a good view to be had in the other direction along the rille, as can be seen in this Apollo panorama (top) compared with perspectives from Japan (below middle left and right) and the LRO NAC (bottom)